Eddie Rosario Player Props: Braves vs. Rays

-Eddie Rosario -- .121 average over his past 10 games -- will be in action for the Atlanta Braves against the Tampa Bay Rays, with Taj Bradley on the mound, on July 8 at 7:15 PM ET.
+Eddie Rosario -- with an on-base percentage of .200 in his past 10 games, 107 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the Tampa Bay Rays, with Zach Eflin on the hill, on July 9 at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Rays.
+In his last game he had a hitless performance (0-for-2) against the Rays.

 Eddie Rosario Game Info & Props vs. the Rays